fhiso/sources-and-citations/rdfa-bindings-20170626.md

 applying a *local default vocabulary* is simpler as the two strings are simply concatenated without understanding the structure of the IRI.

-Markup generators *should* ensure that a `vocab` attribute is present if *terms* are being used when compatibility between implementations is desirable.
-When these attributes are used in a *host language* other than HTML, the definition of the *host language* *may* provide a *default vocabulary* that applies in the event that no `vocab` attribute is found; HTML provides no such default.
+Markup generators *should* ensure that a `vocab` is present if *terms* are being used when compatibility between implementations is desirable.
+When these attributes are used in languages other than HTML, the definition of that language *may* provide a *default vocabulary* that applies in the event that no `vocab` attribute is found; HTML provides no such default.

 If no *local default vocabulary* was found, a parser *may* use an *initial context* as described in §9 of [RDFa Core] to resolve the